BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 weeks of attempts plus several days of solid concentration to get it to work.

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: realtime38." %}
+{% include single-image.html fileName="opal-rhythm/realitime38.jpg" %}

 # First Adventures in Hardware